 At Spalding High School we seek to make education enjoyable, challenging, informative and wide-ranging.
 We create the conditions for the development of the whole person and encourage respect for individuals and for the environment.

-Please click here to view our September 2019 and September 2020 Admissions Policies
+Please click here to view our Admissions Policy

 Lincolnshire County Council sets out criteria for admission to Spalding High School in accordance with its policy:

 Admission is normally at age 11 and is a selective procedure organised by the School in conjunction with other County Grammar Schools